Molware-12/Tusk/README.md

 # Tusk
-Tusk is a network scanning tool, that retrieves internet protocol (IP) addresses from a network, and also a corresponding Media Access Control (MAC) address.
+Tusk is a network scanning tool, that retrieves internet protocol (IP) addresses from a network, with a corresponding Media Access Control (MAC) address and any open ports.

 ## Features